How to play Short-deck poker – rules, tips and odds

 - Two pairs

 - High cards

 You should also be somewhat more prepared to meet quads.
-Not that they are especially common, but that will happen more often than you are use to if Texas Hold’em is your normal game.
+Not that they are especially common, but they will happen more often than you are use to if Texas Hold'em is your normal game.

 |Probability of be dealt a pocket pair||9,6%|